bcgov/smk-cli/docs/edit-an-app.md

 ![Layer edit buttons](smk-cli-layer-edit-buttons.png)

-`View in catalog` will open a seperate browser tab, which displays the DataBC Data Catalog page with information about the layer.
+`View in catalog` will open a separate browser tab, which displays the DataBC Data Catalog page with information about the layer.

 `Show/Hide` is a toggle button that indicates if this layer should be turned on when the application is launched.
 By default layers are set to hidden.